MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 This is a servicing release of the Windows App SDK that includes several performance improvements for C#/.NET applications for the 0.8.0 release.

-To update to this version of Windows App SDK, you will need to have the latest .NET SDK December update installed (either .NET SDK 5.0.404 or later, or .NET SDK 5.0.210 or later).
-You can now download the latest .NET 5 SDK [here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0).
-If you do not have the minimum required version of the .NET SDK installed, you will see an error like `"Error: This version of Project Reunion requires WinRT.Runtime.dll version 1.4 or greater."`
+To update to this version of Windows App SDK, you will need to have the latest .NET SDK December update installed (see [Download .NET](https://dotnet.microsoft.com/download) and [.NET 5 will reach End of Support on May 10, 2022](https://devblogs.microsoft.com/dotnet/dotnet-5-end-of-support-update/)).
+If you don't have the minimum required version of the .NET SDK installed, then you''ll see an error like `"Error: This version of Project Reunion requires WinRT.Runtime.dll version 1.4 or greater."`

 #### Bug Fixes
 For a detailed list of the performance improvements, see the [C#/WinRT 1.4.1 release notes](https://github.com/microsoft/CsWinRT/releases/tag/1.4.1.211117.1).